-If 2020 is the year that you first tackle the beast of Ironman, then you need to give yourself plenty of time to build up – the longer, the better.
+Is this the year you will tackle the beast of Ironman?
+Then make sure you give yourself plenty of time to build up – the longer, the better.
 And starting with a structured and progressive base-phase plan is the way to prepare for success.
 It’s arguably the most important part of your Ironman journey – the need for laying down strong physiological building blocks is essential.

 The base phase may seem boring to some, but with enough base preparation, you’re less likely to crumble.
 A long base phase helps to prevent injury and reduce the chances of fatigue.
 Critically, this is the time when you can train your body to burn the most amount of fat for energy and become metabolically efficient.